TIBCOSoftware/flogo/README.md

 In other words, currently it is for developers, by developers.

-As Project Flogo develops and matures, we are considering adding more intgeration tooling and developing zero-code experiences and services for end users based on Project Flogo.
+As Project Flogo develops and matures, we are considering adding more integration tooling and developing zero-code experiences and services for end users based on Project Flogo.
 If you are an end user or a traditional zero-code integration app developer, we would recommend to check out the videos and sign up for updates on the project to see when it's ready for you to get started.

 If you are an Extensions or IoT Solutions developer, read on because it's easy to get started with Project Flogo:
 * To install just the Flogo CLI and runtime, go to https://github.com/TIBCOSoftware/flogo-cli & follow instructions in the README